 This is really where the soul searching comes in.
 Does the benefit that your company or business receives from your working vacation outweigh the benefit you and your family get from a vacation?
 And what is it costing you in terms of lost fun and family time?

-If there some special reason to work--a project is due or your department is short-handed--is this really a "special" reason or do these types of things reoccur frequently?
+If there some special reasons to work—a project is due or your department is short-handed—is this really a "special" reason or do these types of things reoccur frequently?
 Could better scheduling of your vacation head off these problems in the future?